NoroffFEU/development-platforms/case-study-azure-devops.md

 ## **Strengths**

 Easy to integrate with GitHub.
 In 2018 Microsoft bought GitHub for $7.5 billion, so the connection between the popular code-repository service used by many developers and large companies and Azure DevOps is really easy to setup and use.
-The boards that Azure provide have more options to offer and looks better then in the project boards that Github provides.
-So to be able to use the boards that Azure DevOps offer combined whit Github repo is great.
+The boards that Azure provides have more options to offer and look better then in the project boards that Github provides.
+So to be able to use the boards that Azure DevOps offer combined with Github repo is great.

-Azure DevOps have a huge documentation archive, that is describing in details how to use the service. [[15](#references)]
+Azure DevOps has a huge documentation archive that describes in detail how to use the service. [[15](#references)]

 Azure DevOps have a extension for Visual Studio Code [[16](#references)].
-The extension features ability to export a planning session into Azure DevOps system.
+The extension features the ability to export a planning session into Azure DevOps system.
 Planning in Azure DevOps itself is hard, way too much clicking.
 It's so much easier to just type all the tasks in a simple text form and then just export them.

 ## **Weaknesses**

-There are some weaknesses whit Azure DevOps, like any software platforms.
+There are some weaknesses with Azure DevOps, like any software platform.

-One of the weakness is the cost for larger organizations that needs additional service and support, or have really large teams.
+One of the weaknesses is the cost for larger organizations that need additional service and support, or have really large teams.
 It's also a bit complex to the new DevOps, so there might be a steep learning curve to be able to use Azure DevOps and to be able to use all that is available.
 Also, if you are new to the system of Azure DevOps, it can come across as a bit confusing or cluttered when it comes to the user experience.

 Azure DevOps is highly customizable, but this can lead to a lack of standardization across projects and teams, making it more difficult to manage and maintain the platform.